simoncozens/unicopedia-plus/README.md

 ## Unicode Normalizer

-- The **Unicode Normalizer** utility displays simultaneously the four normalization forms of a given string:
+- The **Unicode Normalizer** utility displays simultaneously the four normalization forms of a given string, as specified in the [Unicode Standard Annex #15](https://www.unicode.org/reports/tr15/):

     | Form | Name | Description |
     | ---- | ---- | ----------- |